See http://www.nps.gov/glac/ for

 turn left into the Grinnell Glacier parking lot shortly after the

-Many Glacier Motel turn off (this is probably the better spot to
+Many Glacier Motel turn off (this is the start point I always use)

 $20 per week (for a car load) or National Parks Pass